-Geoff Moss, We Create co-chair said: “I have lived in St Peter’s and St Paul’s for 26 years and my association with the area goes back a further decade to 1981, when I arrived in Cheltenham as a student.
+Geoff Moss, St Peter's resident and We Create co-chair said: “I have lived in St Peter’s and St Paul’s for 26 years and my association with the area goes back a further decade to 1981, when I arrived in Cheltenham as a student.
 I do not consider myself and artistic person, particularly in respect of the visual arts, but I am interested in local community identity and engagements.
 A community project can make those connections so that an individual can feel more engaged with others in the area, even if it is only an encounter in the street.
 An art based project enables the community to create something that can be seen, touched, felt and talked about for a sustained period.
 As well as creating an identity, Love St Peter’s Love St Paul’s enabled the local community to project that identity to the wider community, helping to change perceptions of the area.
 The project enabled us to reach out via the press and social media to demonstrate that St Peter’s and St Paul’s is a thriving place to live.”

 Love St Peter’s Love St Paul's was funded by Arts Council England, St Peter’s & The Moors Big Local, the University of Gloucestershire, and the Janet Trotter Trust.